Sunday, November 26, 2023

 JL

-Jo-An Productions - Producers Peter Caballes, Cora Ridon Caballes [made three features in the late 60s to early 70s; later the couple formed Liliw Productions]
+Jo-An Productions (1969-72) - Producers Peter Caballes, Cora Ridon Caballes.
+Made three features in the late 60s to early 70s; later the couple formed Liliw Productions

 Joaquin Film Company

-Jowell Film Productions (1973-1977) - Executive Producer Felicitas D. Uy.
-Initially a distibution company importing Chinese action films, Jowell soon went into co-productions with Hong Kong outfits seeking to make kung fu films in the Philippines.
+(1973-1977) - Executive Producer Felicitas D. Uy.
+Initially a distribution company importing Chinese action films, Jowell soon went into co-productions with Hong Kong outfits seeking to make kung fu films in the Philippines.
+Jowell also helped distribute Mirick Films International's Fortress In The Sun (pictured above, 1975).

 JP